 Our main expertise lies in organisational training and development.
 Our training offering includes the following programmes:

-- The legal and governance duties of company directors (one day)
+- The legal and governance duties of company directors and prescribed officers (one day)

 - Anti-corruption, corporate governance and ethics management for top or middle management (one to two days)